 \subsection{Uncertainty and certainty relations}

-The curious reader may question why we must formulate our uncertainty equality~\eqref{eq:mainResult} using $d_A+1$ MUBs, can we not use fewer measurements?
+One might ask why we formulate our uncertainty equality~\eqref{eq:mainResult} using a full set of $d_A+1$ MUBs, can we not use fewer measurements?
 To answer this, it is instructive to study what kind of relations our main result~\eqref{eq:mainResult} implies.
-On the one hand, we can deduce regular \textit{uncertainty relations}, and e.g.~we get a relation in terms of the smooth conditional min-entropy similar to~\cite{bfw12},
+On the one hand, we can deduce regular uncertainty relations, and, e.g., we get a relation in terms of the smooth conditional min-entropy similar to~\cite{6670761},

-where $\ep>0$ denotes a small error term (see Appendix for details).
-Here, the l.h.s.~has the operation meaning of minus the logarithm of Bob's guessing probability (up to $\ep$), $P_{\guess}(K|\Th B)$, when Alice measures in one of $d_A+1$ possible MUBs chosen uniformly at random.
+where $\ep>0$ denotes a small error term (see Appendix~\ref{app:crypto} for details).
+Here, the l.h.s.~has the operation meaning of minus the logarithm of Bob's guessing probability (up to error $\ep$) when Alice measures in one of $d_A+1$ possible MUBs chosen uniformly at random.
 But on the other hand, we also get relations that upper bound the uncertainties of incompatible observables.
-In the literature these are known as \textit{certainty relations}~\cite{SanchezRuiz1995,Wehner09}, and here we give the first such relations that allow for quantum memory.
-E.g.~we get in terms of the conditional min-entropy (again up to a small error term $\ep>0$, see Appendix for details),
+In the literature these are known as certainty relations~\cite{SanchezRuiz1995,Wehner09}, and here we give the first such relations that allow for quantum side information.
+E.g.~we get in terms of the conditional min-entropy (again up to a small error term $\ep>0$),

 This says that Bob's certainty, i.e., his ability to guess Alice's measurement outcome, must be high if he is highly entangled to Alice as measured by the smooth conditional min-entropy.
-Like our main result,~\eqref{eqn663} implies that if Alice and Bob are maximally entangled, Bob has perfect certainty about Alice's outcomes regardless of which measurement she performs (up to $\ep$).
+Like our main result, \eqref{eqn663} implies that if Alice and Bob are maximally entangled, Bob has perfect certainty about Alice's outcomes regardless of which measurement she performs.